 Two years later (big smile) 1st Edition was published and my introduction to gaming started.
-I became part of this wonderful world filled with some great 'in and out of characters', joining Chris on his Cursed Empire journey.
-We travelled to many different countries.
-We attended conventions and sold Cursed Empire and I can say we were very successful.
+I became part of this wonderful world filled with some great people, joining Chris on his Cursed Empire journey.
+We travelled to many different countries, we attended conventions, ran demos and sold Cursed Empire and I can say we were very successful.

-Now living in France, I am a teacher with my own business CREANGLAIS where I teach English as a second language to both adults and children using a very creative methodology to make learning fun and memorable.
+Now living in France, I have my own business 'CREANGLAIS'.
+I teach English as a second language to adults and children using creative methodology, making learning interesting, fun and memorable.

 Card Game layout designer and playtester

 "Hello!
 My name is Theo and I’m from the little island of Aphrodite! (otherwise known as Cyprus).
 I was born and raised in the land of kebabs and barbecues and moved to France nearly two years ago.